pomdtr/sunbeam/docs/user-guide.md

-# User Guide
+# Using Sunbeam

 ## Managing Extensions

-A fresh install of sunbeam is pretty boring.
+A fresh install of sunbeam is quite boring.
 In order to make it useful, you need to add some extensions.

 You can manage your extensions using the `sunbeam extension` command.
 To get a list of available extensions, run `sunbeam extension browse` command.